-Administrative Court of Appel of Douai, 21 November 2023, n°23DA01657 ; Administrative Court of Appel of Douai, 14 November 2023, n°23DA01421 ; Administrative Court of Appel of Nantes, 3 July 2023, n°23NT00394.
+Administrative Court of Appel of Douai, 21 November 2023, n°23DA01657; Administrative Court of Appel of Douai, 14 November 2023, n°23DA01421; Administrative Court of Appel of Nantes, 3 July 2023, n°23NT00394; Administrative Court of Appel of Nantes, 11 December 2024, n°24NT01921.
+Administrative court of Nantes, 21 March 2025, n°2502851.

 The period between the response of the requested country and the notification of a transfer decision varies considerably among Prefectures.
-According to data collected by La Cimade, it took an average of 42 days in 2021 for a decision to be notified, with some Prefectures issuing a decision in 14 day (Val-de-Marne) and others taking 100 days (Loiret).329
+According to data collected by La Cimade, it took an average of 42 days in 2021 for a decision to be notified, with some Prefectures issuing a decision in 14 day (Val-de-Marne) and others taking 100 days (Loiret).
+313

-With regard to the time limit for carrying out the transfer, the Council of State clarified in 2018 that the 6month deadline under Article 29 of the Dublin Regulation is suspended if the asylum seeker appeals the transfer decision, and runs again for a full 6 months following the delivery of the Administrative Court judgment, regardless of its outcome and only once.
-This means that even if the Administrative Court annuls the transfer and the Prefect lodges an onward appeal, the 6-month deadline will not be renewed again following the appeal decision for instance.330
+With regard to the time limit for carrying out the transfer, the Council of State clarified in 2018 that the 6-month deadline under Article 29 of the Dublin Regulation is suspended if the asylum seeker appeals the transfer decision, and runs again for a full 6 months following the delivery of the Administrative Court judgment, regardless of its outcome and only once.
+This means that even if the Administrative Court annuls the transfer and the Prefect lodges an onward appeal, the 6-month deadline will not be renewed again following the appeal decision for instance.